 HCM and sudden cardiac death — A very small minority of patients with hypertrophic cardiomyopathy have an increased risk of developing a dangerous heart rhythm (arrhythmia), which can lead to sudden cardiac death (SCD).
 Your doctor will assess your future risk for developing this dangerous arrhythmia by assessing the results of a number of noninvasive tests to determine if you are at increased risk.
 (See 'Arrhythmia evaluation' above.)

 In individuals at high risk for sudden cardiac death, an implantable cardioverter-defibrillator (ICD) is recommended to protect patients against sudden death by providing a life-saving shock to convert a patient back to a normal rhythm.
 ICDs can be associated with some side effects such as inappropriate shocks and low risk of infection.
 Also, patients cannot undergo an MRI of any part of the body with the device.
 (See 'Arrhythmias' below.)

 There is no cure for hypertrophic cardiomyopathy.
 However, several treatments are available to relieve the symptoms and decrease the risks associated with HCM.

 Treatment may be recommended to:

-- Remove excess muscle from the interventricular septum to improve blood flow and lower the pressures in the heart
+●Remove excess muscle from the interventricular septum to improve blood flow out of the heart and lower the pressures in the heart

 The optimal treatment depends upon the individual situation.
-Most people do not have symptoms and do not require any treatment.
+Most people with hypertrophic cardiomyopathy have normal longevity and do not develop symptoms or require any treatment.

 Avoidance of dehydration — People with hypertrophic cardiomyopathy should try to maintain a steady fluid balance and avoid situations in which fluid is lost from the body and not adequately replaced (eg, having diarrhea and not drinking adequate fluids).